When Jim Gatchell opened The Buffalo Pharmacy in 1900, the drugstore had an immediate impact on the Johnson County community.

 In recent years, JC has contributed approximately half of the museum’s overall budgeted income.
 Other sources of income include admissions, store sales, grants, and donations.

-The museum board of trustees meets on the second Thursday of each month at 3:00 p.m. at the museum.
+The museum board of trustees meets on the third Thursday of each month at 3:00 p.m. at the museum.
 The meetings are open to the public.
 Please contact Director Sylvia Bruner if you wish to be scheduled on the agenda.

 You can access our public meeting notes, documents, and records at our Google Drive archives here.